Cheaper Ways To Buy Apple Macs

 The Cost

 Referring the specs mentioned above, it should cost no more than RM2500 (USD $600).
-The only additional expenses are probably monitors, keyboards and mouse, where they don’t come along with the Mac Mini.
-Assuming you agree that Mac mini is cheap, and purchase the additional LCD monitors, keyboard, mouse, etc, your total expense will should not exceed RM3200 (USD $940).
+The only additional expenses are probably monitors, keyboards, and mouse, where they don’t come along with the Mac Mini.
+Assuming you agree that Mac mini is cheap, and purchase the additional LCD monitors, keyboard, mouse, etc, your total expense will not exceed RM3200 (USD $940).
 Isn’t that the price of a new Desktop.
 Did I mention Mac Mini came with full iLife and Mac OS X Leopard.

 Refurbished Mac